Storing reverse relation (or internal relation) metadata in a separate database table

 ACRelationMetadataSetup9

 Saving the changed database definitions will now create a special table in the SQL database, which represents a so-called triple index, a new type of index which links three record numbers to each other: the record numbers of the reversely linked records and the record number of the associated metadata record.
-(In the SQL database, this table is automatically named after the three involved database definitions, the two link reference field tags of the linked fields in the reciprocally linked databases and ends with _linkTable, in this case the name would be dbo.collectl2_metadata_exhibitlk_linkTable.
+(In the SQL database, this table is automatically named after the three involved database table definitions, the two link reference field tags of the linked fields in the reciprocally linked database tables and ends with _linkTable, in this case the name would be dbo.collectl2_metadata_exhibitlk_linkTable.
 All you really need to know about it is that it will be updated along with the normal link reference index tables for the reverse link as metadata records are added to the dbo.metadata (or differently named metadata) database table.

-Note that in this case that "clearing" the collect database via the right-click pop-up menu would also create the triple index table.
+Note that in this case that "clearing" the collect database table via the right-click pop-up menu would also create the triple index table.

 5.Now add the start and end date fields as repeatable, writeable fields to the screens that present the reverse link, in our example the links to exhibit and collect: exhibit.fmt and objlistex.fmt: